Elvanos/webTemplate/README.md

 This feature can be turned off in case you wish to create the file manually instead.
 Both manual and automated files are exclusive, dont override each other and can co-exist next to each other (only one gets generated at a time based on the settings tho).

+If you chose to use the "splitObject" function, then the generated file and folder structure will be immediately useable for bundling.
+You just need to copy the files where you need them manually.

 * Example file structure
 ```
 /example